campworkcoeman/campworkcoeman.org/summer-camp/fees.md

 ---
 published: true
 layout: generic
-title: 2016 Connecticut Rivers Council Camp Fees
+title: 2017 Connecticut Rivers Council Camp Fees
-description: This page list the fees to attend week-long Resident Summer Camp in 2016 at Connecticut Rivers Council Scout Camps.
+description: This page list the fees to attend week-long Resident Summer Camp in 2017 at Connecticut Rivers Council Scout Camps.
 keywords: fees
 ---

-The fees to attend week-long Resident Summer Camp in 2016 are as follows.
+The fees to attend week-long Resident Summer Camp in 2017 are as follows. **There is no fee increase for 2017.**

 ### Scout Fees

 Early Fee: $405
-: A $50 deposit per **named** Scout camper is due no later than March 2, 2016.
+: A $50 deposit per **named** Scout camper is due no later than Wednesday March 1, 2017.
-  If paid in full by May 15, 2016, the fee will be $405; payments received after May 15, 2016 will be charged a late fee of $50, making the total fee
+  If paid in full by May 15, 2017, the fee will be $405; payments received after May 15, 2017 will be charged a late fee of $50, making the total fee
   $455.

 Regular Fee: $430
-: A $50 deposit per **named** Scout added to your camp roster after March 2, 2016.
-If paid in full by May 15, 2016, the fee will be $430.
+: A $50 deposit per **named** Scout added to your camp roster after March 1, 2017.
+If paid in full by May 15, 2017, the fee will be $430.
-  Payments received after May 15, 2016 will be charged a late fee of $50, making the total fee $480.
+  Payments received after May 15, 2017 will be charged a late fee of $50, making the total fee $480.

 ### Discounts for Scouts